swoonyk/swoonyk/README.md

 i'm soonwoo!

-i'm a computer science student at the university of connecticut! most recently, i've engrossed myself with ML, and transformers in particular!
+i'm a computer science student at the university of connecticut! most recently, i've engrossed myself with ML, and GFNs in particular!

 <br />